GeorgeMyller/agenteinstagram/README.md

 ### Project Description
 This project is a comprehensive tool for automating and managing social media posts, with a special focus on Instagram.
 It integrates the CrewAI library to generate creative captions, along with robust image processing features – including filters, border addition, image upload via Imgur, and Instagram posting.
 It also features intelligent image description using Google's Gemini API, message processing (text, audio, image, and document) and integration with the Evolution API.

+> **Project Origin**: This project was inspired by Professor Sandeco's book [CrewAI 2 - Intermediate](https://physia.com.br), which presents advanced concepts of automation and collaborative AI for developing intelligent agents.

 ### Main Features 🚀
 - Caption generation with CrewAI